CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong description that clearly explains what the skill does and when to use it.
-The main weakness is the use of second person voice ('guides you through') which violates the style guidelines, and trigger terms could include more natural user phrases like 'setup' or 'bootstrap'.
-Otherwise, it provides good specificity and clear differentiation.
+This is a strong description that clearly communicates both what the skill does and when to use it, with specific outputs enumerated.
+The main weakness is the use of second person voice ('guides you through') which violates the third-person guideline, and some trigger terms lean toward jargon ('agentic development scaffold') rather than natural user language.
+Overall it would effectively help Claude select this skill in the right context.

 Suggestions

-Add more natural trigger terms users might say: 'setup', 'initialize', 'bootstrap', 'configure Claude', 'project scaffolding'
+Add more natural trigger terms users might say, such as 'setup', 'initialize', 'bootstrap', 'project template', or 'configure Claude for a project'.

 DimensionReasoningScore